-There are currently four supported bases:
+There are currently six supported bases:

-: the newest base, built from Ubuntu 20.04 LTS
+: the newest base, built from Ubuntu 24.04 LTS.core22

-: based on Ubuntu 16.04 LTS, not to be confused with core16
+: based on Ubuntu 16.04 ESM, not to be confused with core16

-(see below)bare
+(see below).bare

-: an empty base that’s useful with fully statically linked snaps and when testingOlder releases of core
+: an empty base that’s useful with fully statically linked snaps and when testing.Older releases of core

 were occasionally referred to as core 16, but core